 - Their coat is soft and silky, wavy or slightly curled.
 The breed has a double coat which is available in many colors or combinations of colors.

-Where to find a Havanese dog on sale?
+Where to find a Havanese dog

 If you have decided to get a Havanese dog, it is a wonderful decision.
 However, please try to look for a Havanese rescue instead of buying one from a breeder.
 You will be doing a great service to the world by adopting a dog from a dog pound or dog shelter.
 Many people impulsively get pets and then give them off to the shelters when they are no longer able to take care of them.
 Adopting a Havanese will change your life and save the life of a dog.